jakekimds/UnityFinalProject/README.md

 ### Running
-Unzip the files and run the executables.
+Unzip the files and run the executables.<br>
 On Mac: If a `Unknown Developer` error occurs, right click and click `open`.